verboompj/Networking/IPv6 & IPv4 Dual Stack in Azure VNet.md

 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/4vmrunning.png)
 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/5firstnicveri.png)

+See how the NIC treceived 2 DHCP adresses from the Azure VNET, 1 IPv4 and 1 IPv6

 #### 13. Deploy a second VM in the Frontend Tier , start with the NSG and its rules:

 `az network nsg create \`